aaronmyhre/Setup-atom-hydrogen-octave/README.md

 **Hydrogen is great** - inline results, like iPython, but in my text editor.
 Very cool!
 **Octave is great** - easy syntax, great for prototyping

-Getting all of them to work together... slightly not so great
+Getting all of them to work together... slightly not so great...

 For my owner personal benifit, and now yours, I have put together instructs for getting them all to play nicely together.